EstebanParamo/reservoir-levels-analysis-using-swot/raster_script_breakdown.md

 * A combined CSV summarizing all WSE statistics in one table.
 * Comparative plots overlaying the results of all methods.

-**Why:**
-This enables side-by-side comparison of the three filtering approaches, showing how sensitive the statistics are to the chosen outlier rejection criteria.

 ---

 ### **9. `run_all()`**